-Available in both pistol and SBR configurations, the new AR-style weapon system is designed to be both compact and easy to transport.
+Available in both pistol and SBR configurations, the AR-style weapon system was designed to be both compact and easy to transport.
 With a 7″ barrel, the pistol version has an overall length of 20.75″.
 The SBR is slightly longer at 21.0″.
-This suggests it should be able to fit into backpacks or specialized weapons packs like the ESS Stealth Backpack.
+This suggests it should be able to fit into backpacks or specialized weapons packs like the ESS Stealth SBR Backpack.

-Pistol variants will be equipped with a Maxim Defense CQB Pistol Brace in lieu of a stock.
+Pistol variants are equipped with a Maxim Defense CQB Pistol Brace in lieu of a rifle stock.
 SBR versions are NFA items, meaning additional paperwork and tax stamps, but you get a Maxim Defense CQB Gen 7 collapsible stock.